 By rule, the ballot materials separately identify the candidates nominated by the HAA nominating committee and any nominated by petition.
 The order of candidates within each category is determined by lot.

 The Board comprises 30 Overseers elected by Harvard alumni, together with the president and treasurer of the University, who serve ex officio.
-Typically, five Overseers are elected each spring to serve six-year terms that begin at Commencement.
+Typically, five Overseers are elected each spring to serve six-year terms that begin on the day after Commencement.

 The Overseers bring a broad range of experience and perspectives to bear on the work of the University.
 The class elected in 2018, for instance, includes:

-the president of a nonprofit devoted to neurological research and care in rural Asia
+the founding president of a nonprofit devoted to neurological research and care in rural Asia

 a retired vice admiral of the United States Navy

-a lawyer with expertise in corporate finance, securities, and governance
+a lawyer with expertise in corporate governance who served as Harvard Alumni Association President

 the director of the National Congress of American Indians’ policy research center.